groverneev/groverneev/README.md

 ## About Me

-I am a Sophomore at The Harker School, passionate about AI, coding, and chess.
+I am a Sophomore at the Harker School passionate about Computer Science, Chess, and the Environment.

 ## Skills